Introduction by Gerald Newton (audio)

 There is no limit on how many times you take a test.
 Also, Tests can be completed in any order and at different times or days.
 However, you must pass all tests with a 70 percent or higher score.
 A link is provided for you to search your test database to see which tests you passed using your name and email address entered on the Tests.
 You are responsible for keeping track of which tests you pass using this tool.
 After completing and passing all tests there is a link for submitting a Notification of Completion Form.

 If you have questions email Gerald Newton at: firstname.lastname@example.org or call him at 907 978 0160 and give me your number so I can call you back so there will be minimum toll charges to you.

-This is a State of Washington RCW/WAC Update course that can be used by electricians, electrical administrators, and engineers as 4 hours of continuing education credit for renewing licenses.
+This is a State of Oregon OESC update course course that can be used by electricians, for 8 hours of continuing education credit for renewing licenses.